vrogier/ocilib/Readme.txt

 LICENSE
 =======

-The source code is free source code.
+The source code is free source code licensed under the Apache License, Version 2.0.

-It's licensed under GNU LESSER GENERAL PUBLIC LICENSE (LGPL).

-(see the file lgpl-license.txt)
+(see the file license.txt)

 COMPATIBILITY
 =============